priyankakanna/devops-cicd-imp/readme.md

 ![image](https://github.com/user-attachments/assets/d8cfe80b-731f-40ad-84a6-acd9226b6253)

-- On Console output we can find the Urls for the Prometheus and Grafana to access:
+- On Console output we can find the Ip addresses for the Prometheus and Grafana to access:

 ![image](https://github.com/user-attachments/assets/78d7329d-f52e-4c9c-8de9-26de170454eb)